infranodus/n8n-nodes-infranodus/README.md

 # n8n-nodes-infranodus

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use InfraNodus GraphRAG API in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+You can create and use knowledge graphs as experts in your LLM workflows (no OpenAI keys required).
+You can also use the knowledge graphs to augment and improve your RAG flows with graph-based AI advice about the structure of the knowledge and better quality retrieval without the need to set up complex vector store infrastructures.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.